;

 Additionally, chronic alcohol use causes problems with liver and pancreas function.
 Damage to these organs makes the kidneys work harder creating more dysfunction.

 Irreversible damage related to alcohol intake increases the risk for urinary tract infections (UTIs), kidney stones, acute kidney failure, and chronic kidney disease.
-These are serious conditions th medical and nutritional interventions.
+These are serious conditions that require medical and nutritional interventions.
 Be sure to enlist the health of a kidney doctor and renal dietitian for help on how to improve these conditions.

 If you currently have kidney dysfunction it is best to talk to your healthcare team about how much if any alcohol you should be drinking.